 - Simplicity.
 Not everyone is looking to replace or upgrade a whole entire system of servers and routers.
 When it comes to buying simpler, low-maintenance components that never change and are rarely ever upgraded, there’s often little to lose with buying things used.

-Despite these pluses, the benefits of refurbished hardware generally outweigh those of used items.
-While used hardware can be inexpensive and sometimes unique, refurbished IT hardware is generally more attuned to the current demands of the business sector.
-That’s said, the difference between used and refurbished hardware could really just be a matter of your own personal needs.
+Despite these pluses, the benefits of authorized refurbished hardware generally outweigh those of used items.
+While used hardware can be inexpensive and sometimes unique, authorized refurbished IT hardware is generally more attuned to the current demands of the business sector.
+That’s said, the difference between used and authorized refurbished hardware could really just be a matter of your own personal needs.

 A new piece of IT hardware would be any product sold for the first time directly from the manufacturer.
 For instance, if you purchase a sealed computer item from one of the big-name electronics stores, you’ll have a new product in your hands.
 Basically, for a product to be considered new, it must meet the following descriptions: